 Need More Planting Ideas?

-Check out the tips for the best companion plants for eggplant or best companion plants for columbine to learn what to grow with those beauties.
+Check out the tips for the best companion plants for eggplant, best rosemary companion plants, best lavender companion plants, best sunflower companion plants, or best companion plants for columbine to learn what to grow with those beauties.
 Get tips for growing stunning dahlias.
 Are you a beginning gardener?
 Try planting some foolproof, easy-care perennials.
 There are so many exciting plants to grow!

 Ways to Use Pumpkins

 Need to know the best ways to use pumpkins once they have served their purpose as Halloween jack-o-lanterns?
 If you are growing sugar pumpkins, you might not want to carve them.
 You can use those for making pies.
 You could can some pumpkin puree.
 For pumpkins other than sugar pumpkins, you can always roast the pumpkin seeds.
 Some people like to pickle the pumpkin rinds.
 There are many possibilities.
+You could even throw a pumpkin-themed party.
 One delicious way to use pumpkin puree is to make easy white chocolate chip pumpkin cookies.

 Free Online Garden Planner Layout Template